 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
 If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-877-344-7364 between 8:00 am to 8:00 pm.
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-877-344-7364 between 8 am to 8 pm 7 days a week from October 1 to March 31 and 8 am to 8 pm Monday - Saturday, April 1 to September 30.
 TTY users should call 711.
-You must make your request no later than 60 days after the date your membership ends.
+You must make your request no later than 60 calendar days after the date your membership ends.